iri031/monad/libs/runloop/src/monad/fiber/fiber-api.md

   will switch into the given fiber and begin (or resume) running its associated function

-- When a fiber suspends for any reason (yield, sleeping, returning, etc.), it jumps back to the context that was executing previously.
+- When a fiber suspends or returns, it jumps back to the context that was executing previously.
 This is the  context that was running the code for `monad_fiber_run` in the first place, so the suspension of a fiber appears to the caller of `monad_fiber_run` as the `monad_fiber_run` function call returning back to them

 - Consequently, the function that calls `monad_fiber_run` is always a lightweight scheduler: it decides to run fibers somehow, and typically